-Another year, another VMworld in the books, this is number 9 for me (there have been 13 VMworld events total) and how fast the event flies by never changes.
-It always seems like you wish you could of done and seen so much more at the event and every year I have regrets and feel like I missed out on seeing things and meeting friends and acquaintances.
-Overall I thought it was a another well executed and great event and the following are my thoughts and observations on VMworld 2016:
+Another year, another VMworld in the books, this is number 10 for me (there have been 14 VMworld events total) and how fast the event flies by never changes.
+I’m posting this a little late this year as the old adage “what happens in Vegas, stays in Vegas” didn’t hold true for me and I brought a nasty cold bug back with me that I just got over.
+One thing about VMworld never changes, it always seems like you wish you could of done and seen so much more at the event and every year I have regrets and feel like I missed out on seeing things and meeting friends and acquaintances.
+I think I had about a 75% success rate on my people I must meet at VMworld bucket list this year.
+Overall I thought it was a another well executed and great event and the following are my thoughts and observations on VMworld 2017:

 Thanks to the vendors that support the vExpert program